nmukerje/misc/EMR_EBS_GP3/README.md

 ```

-The scripts detects the gp2 volumes attached to your EMR Cluster and invoked the commands to switch them to gp3.
+The scripts detects the gp2 volumes attached to your EMR Cluster and invokes the commands to switch them to gp3.

 Note: You can change it but the script does not override the baseline gp3 throughput and IOPS settings so you get the minimum 125MB/s and 3000 IOPs per volume.